rgehrsitz/vpp3/README.md

-This is the prototype of Visual Passage Planner 3.
+This is the prototype of Visual Passage Planner 3

-This is another update.